Ross and Cromarty: Civil parishes

-Changes took place in the post-Reformation period.
-The parish of Applecross was created in 1726 out of part of the parish of Lochcarron.
-The parishes of Kilmuir Wester and Suddy were united in 1750 to form the parish of Knockbain.
-The parishes of Urquhart and Logie Wester were united in 1845.
-The parish of Glenshiel was created out of part of Kintail c.
-1750.

-Kilchrist was absorbed into Urray in 1574.

-Lemlair was absorbed into Kiltearn in 1618.
-Nonakiln was absorbed into Rosskeen c.
-1714.
-Kinnettes was absorbed into Fodderty c.
-C16th.
-The parishes of Cullicudden and Kirkmichael were united c.
-1700 to form the parish of Resolis.

-Registration county

-The registration county of Ross and Cromarty, used for land registry purposes, covers the area of the former county of Ross and Cromarty, including Lewis.

-Lieutenancy area

-Lieutenancy areas are subdivisions used for the ceremonial lord lieutenants, the monarch's representatives.
-The Ross and Cromarty lieutenancy area combines the areas of two former districts of the Highland region: Ross and Cromarty, and Skye and Lochalsh.
-The area therefore includes the mainland part of the registration county and former administrative county of Ross and Cromarty, excluding Kincardine, with the addition of the Isle of Skye, which is in the registration county (and former administrative county) of Inverness-shire.

 Transport

 The Kyle of Lochalsh railway line traverses the county west–east, terminating at Inverness.
 The Far North Line goes north–south along the east coast, connecting Inverness in the south with Thurso and Wick in the north.

 The Black Isle is connected by bridge to the 'mainland' - Cromarty Bridge in the north-west and the Kessock Bridge in the south-west.
 At the tip of the peninsula a ferry provides access to the Tarbat peninsula.
 The Skye Bridge links Kyle of Lochalsh to the isle of Skye.

 Various buses operated by Stagecoach Group link the major towns of the east coast, with the 61 bus connecting Ullapool to Inverness.
 The latter route is also served by Scottish Citylink in the summer, continuing on to Glasgow.
 Various independent bus companies link the smaller towns of Wester Ross, though online information is limited.

 A ferry connects Stornoway on Lewis with Ullapool on the mainland, taking about three hours.

 The county contains one airport - Stornoway - which provides passenger flights to destinations within Scotland as well as London Southend.